Do you know your company’s OSHA recordkeeping obligations?

-In other words, if an injury requires an employee to go to the doctor for medical treatment (or worse) then it goes on the OSHA 300 log.
+In other words, if an injury requires an employee to receive medical treatment or restricted and/or modified duty, then it goes on the OSHA 300 log.

 You don’t need to record cases requiring only first aid (or that don’t include elements from the list above).

 What counts as first aid?
 OSHA defines first aid as “medical attention that is usually administered immediately after the injury occurs and at the location where it occurred.
 It often consists of a one-time, short-term treatment and requires little technology or training to administer.”